What’s in a name?

 Myer sold blueprints for five pounds each, ready for use by local builders in the new suburban subdivisions opening up at the time.
 The impact was staggering.
 It's estimated 5000 SHS homes were built, or around 15% of all homes constructed in Victoria at the time.

-Our Urban Design team extends this ethos into city shaping.
+Our Urban Design team extends this ethos into masterplanning and city shaping.
 Its walkable, medium density, mixed use town centres have brought inner-city connectivity to suburbs, growth corridors and coastal towns.
 Since the 2015 publication of Creating Vibrant Communities, Partner Dean Landy’s book exploring the best Australian placemaking and his team’s own distinctive methodology, ClarkeHopkinsClarke’s urban design projects have grown exponentially in scope and social impact ambition.
 The trick?
 Never losing sight of the ultimate goal: happier, healthier people consciously embracing their interdependence on natural environments and thriving communities.

 Strength in diversity